 Inspiration comes in many forms for me: poking around on dribbble, looking at CSS galleries, reading a thoughtful article, or simply taking a walk.
 I look less for things I want to emulate but more for things that are unique and inspire me to do something just as unique.

 During my search for inspiration for the new Sparkbox site (coming in 2013), I stumbled across a few very nicely designed responsive websites and thought I’d share them.
 A couple are fairly new, and a couple have been around a while.
 Enjoy!

 Sidenote: This article strictly focuses on design and does not contain commentary on development technique or code.

 2012 Build Conference

 One of my all-time favorite responsive websites is the 2012 Build Conference site.
 Designer-ly speaking, I love the minimal color palette, CSS transitions, killer icons, centered layout, and beautiful typography.
 What I love most is that the site is also well-planned from a content standpoint, making it easy to get to the information you need.
-The designer, Kyle Meyer, wrote an interesting article on the reasoning behind the length of content on the homepage.

 I’m also a big fan of how the site responds.
 It’s one of the few responsive sites I’ve seen that doesn’t have an awkward, “adolescent” tablet-width layout.
 Design elements adjust nicely without losing their design integrity and spacing.